 How do I comply?

-- All faucets and faucet aerators have a maximum flow rate of 2.2 gpm
+- Faucets and faucet aerators with a maximum flow rate over 2.2 gpm

 Compliance with the requirements of the Residential Water Conservation Ordinance must be completed through the San Francisco Department of Building Inspection

 (DBI) Housing Inspection Services.
 See a list of DBI certified inspectors

 .
 Your Realtor is a good source for more information on obtaining a Certificate of Compliance or to schedule an inspection, call DBI Housing Inspection Services at (628) 652-3700.

 Be sure to check the Residential Water Conservation Ordinance Program Brochure for more detailed information.